LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Module-Function-Sources-APIGateway.md

 ---
 # API Gateway Source

-The λ# CLI uses the [API Gateway Lambda Proxy Integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-create-api-as-simple-proxy) to invoke Lambda functions from API Gateway.
+The LambdaSharp CLI uses the [API Gateway Lambda Proxy Integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-create-api-as-simple-proxy) to invoke Lambda functions from API Gateway.
 See [API Gateway sample](https://github.com/LambdaSharp/LambdaSharpTool/tree/master/Samples/ApiSample/) for an example of how to use the API Gateway source.

 ## Syntax